ruby/reline/doc/for_users.md

 If repetition for the command is supported and a repetition value of `n` is given, the command is executed `n` times.

-It the repetition is for the command is not supported, the repetition prefix is ignored.
+It the repetition for the command is not supported, the repetition prefix is ignored.

 ## Undo